 - Dean’s Research Award, Eller College of Management, University of Arizona

-- Best Overall Working Paper Award, Association for Consumer Research
+- Best Working Paper of the Year Award, Association for Consumer Research

-- Outstanding Contribution to the Journal of Consumer Psychology Award, Society of Consumer Psychology
+- Outstanding Contribution to the Journal of Consumer Psychology Award

 - Consumer Behavior Rising Star Award, American Marketing Association

-- Park Young Contributor Award, Society of Consumer Psychology
+- Young Contributor Award, Society for Consumer Psychology

 - M. Wayne Delozier Award, Academy of Marketing Science